> +84 I2 83 44 32 5I (Vietnam, WhatsApp, et WeChat)

-Following the intuition of the Jesuit paleontologist Pierre Teilhard de Chardin, we could call Alpha the space-time origin of exergy (probably the so-called Big Bang) and Omega the final unified emerging state of the universe.
+Following the intuition of the Jesuit palaeontologist Pierre Teilhard de Chardin, we could call Alpha the space-time origin of exergy (probably the so-called Big Bang) and Omega the final unified emerging state of the universe.
 (I do mean "state" and not "point".
 This ultimate unification will occur at a given future time, but would probably encompass the whole universe itself.)
 This model does not imply that a god kicked the alpha and attracts us to the omega... but why not?
 At the bottom line of a complete picture of the universe, science and spirituality must be in agreement.

 : Gravity seems to be a bump on the road to entropy... since it tends to aggregate things together, and to sediment solids from liquids, seemingly creating order.
 In case the universe lacks of momentum, gravity would make it end up in a Big Crunch, all would go back to the Alpha square one!
 Hopefully we got enough exergy and time to reach Omega, and a godly handshake.

-: Vincent Migneron summarizes (in French) ideas from François Roddier and Eric Chaisson, and pessimistically proposes that emergence is only a mean to creates structures able to destroy exergy even faster.
+: Vincent Mignerot summarizes (in French) ideas from François Roddier and Eric Chaisson, and pessimistically proposes that emergence is only a mean to creates structures able to destroy exergy even faster.
 Hmmm.. maybe yes.
 Then it's a race: I use you to grow up, you use me to blow up.

 By Matthieu on Sunday, March 13 2016, 12:47

 This diagram I made in 2011 explores the relationships between 2 aspects of emergence: the multiplicity of entities, and their specialization.

 This 2016 article from a French researcher Vincent MIGNEROT (English text) reminds about the "Technological singularity", a point of no return where we'll have brought computers up to a level where they'll independently continue their emergence and overtake us. (see I Robot, Matrix, etc.) This point however might be less threatening than the "Ecological singularity", a turning point of self-amplifying damages to the environment, which will herald human decline.